Monika-81/padel-pals/README.md

 #### **Home page**
 <details>
-The home page gives the user a short introduction to the forum, who they are and what the purpose of the forum is.
+The homepage gives the user a short introduction to the forum, who they are and what the purpose of the forum is.
 It also explains to the site user that to access all the functions of the forum, the user needs to create an account and links to the sign up page.
-Underneth the welcome message is a second menu of the topics of the forum as well as a list of the most recent posts in the forum.
+Underneath the welcome message is a second menu of the topics of the forum as well as a list of the most recent posts in the forum.
 The main vision of the site was to make it sporty yet easy to navigate, read and sleak in the design.

 <br>
 <br>